murtazahaveliwala/iot-test/trackr/README.md

     4. To stop polling, use 'Stop' button

 #### License
-The source and other artifacts here are provided under [MIT License](https://opensource.org/licenses/MIT) or their respective licenses (if mentioned).
+The source and other artifacts here are provided under [MIT License](https://opensource.org/licenses/MIT) or their respective licenses, if mentioned.

 A link back here would be highly appreciated.